 Awards and Scoring

 - The National Tournament method of scoring (1 point for 1st, 2 points for 2nd, etc. where lowest score wins) will be used to calculate scores.
-We will also be dropping the worst event score for each team, to account for the replacement of Bottle Rocket.
+We will also be dropping the worst event score for each team.